top of page

 "Across all animals, livestock exclusion increased abundance and diversity" (Filazzola et al., 2020).
 This comparison, along with others, shows that ecosystems with extremes in low precipitation or high temp (e.g. deserts) can be particularly impacted by grazing which can further damage soil characteristics, reducing already limited plant biomass, and decreasing animal diversity.

-• Meta-analysis of 109 ind. studies on the response of animals or plants to livestock grazing vs. exclusion.
+• Meta-analysis of 109 studies on the response of animals or plants to livestock grazing vs. exclusion.

 INEFFICIENCY & FEED CROPS